BIGCS-Lab/phimtools/README.md

 ### Important notes before starting
 We have Eagle_v2.4.1 and beagle_5.2 built in phimtools.
 However, ensure that Java version 8 (for beagle), and minimac4 (or minimac3) softwares are installed in your analysis environment.

-Reference_panel or genetic_map files should be download from:
+Reference_panel or genetic_map files are necessities and should be download from:

 - Eagle
     + download: https://alkesgroup.broadinstitute.org/Eagle/downloads/Eagle_v2.4.1.tar.gz